Max Rady College of Medicine

 3. Metastasis (M): whether the cancer has spread from the primary site to other parts of the body

-In the Manitoba Cancer Registry, summary stage is coded using:
+In the Manitoba Cancer Registry, summary stage / stage group is coded using the following variables:

-Not all cancers in the Cancer Registry contain stage information.
+It is also important to understand that not all cancers in the Cancer Registry data contain stage information.
 The reasons for this include:

 • the tumour is not accessible for biopsy;